vorteX-io-codes/technical-assessment-devops-template/README.md

 - build the Docker image of the lambda function
 - check coding rules with ruff
 - test and measure test coverage with pytest and pytest-cov
-- invoke the lambda function locally using the SAM CLI and check its response as integration test.
+- invoke the lambda function locally using `curl` and check its response as integration test.
+- provision the local Kubernetes cluster and deploy the lambda function when the code is updated
 - ...

 ## 🎯 Develop the Lambda function entrypoint